CutaneousBioinf/single-cell_pipeline/README.md

 This is the path to the figure directory, where figures from the pipeline are saved.
 No need to pre-create.

 ### harmony_by
-This should be one of the columns names in adata.obs.
-For now, "batch" and "sample_id" are supported.
+This should be one of the columns names in the metadata.
 The column will be used in batch-correction.

+### metadata_filename
+You can change this to match the metadata file's name in the input directory.

 ### n_cores
 This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running on sample level thus being parallelized.